noptic/nail-core/docs/NailApi.to.coffee.md

 Meta data about each class is added to the class constructor.
 This meta data includes:

- - name - The class name
- - nail - The NailApi which was used to define the class
- - container - The class the container was added to
- - namespace - The classes namespace
- - fullyQualifiedName - The classes fully qualified class name
- - definition - The normalized class definition

       describe 'adds meta data to the constructor, which', -> lib = {}
         classDefinition = {}